California

 Thus, after the Democrats have dominated and corrupted State government for years, and Arnold turned out to be just another RINO (cementing his status as a full RINO Traitor by endorsing Kamala Harris in the 2024 Presidential Election), the socialists returned to even greater dominance in Sacramento in 2010, despite "moderate" and professionally successful Republican women candidates like Meg Whitman and Carly Fiorina for Governor and Senator, respectively.

-They were both viciously attacked just for being in business, even while their opposition (Brown & Boxer) have never held a job outside of politics or run a business themselves -- something that has not prevented Boxer, at least, from enjoying great wealth.
+They were both viciously attacked just for being in business, even while their opposition (Brown & Boxer) have never held a job outside of politics or run a business themselves -- something that has not prevented Boxer, at least, from enjoying great wealth -- like a lot of these "public servant" politicians.

 Few people seem very curious how politicians, receiving a supposedly modest income, end up consistently wealthy.
 Even when it was revealed that "insider trading" laws didn't apply to Members of Congress, who took advantage of that, there was little shock, anger, or indignation from the "mainstream" media, and nothing like the warranted fallout.
 Millionaire Democrats railing about "inequality" embody all the bitter irony of our day.